svermeulen/vim-easyclip/README.md

 Easy clip makes the following changes to Vim's default paste
 - Adds previously position to jump list
+    - Note that this only occurs if the paste/substitution is multiline.
     - This allows you to easily return to the position the cursor was before pasting by pressing `<c-o>`
     - Note that the substitute operator also adds previous position to the jumplist, so you can hit `<c-o>` in that case as well
-    - Note that this only occurs if the paste/substitution is multiline.
-- Auto formats pasted text (disabled by default)
+- Auto formats pasted text (disabled by default - see below)
 - `p` and `P` behaviour
     - Always positions the cursor directly after the pasted text
     - `p` (lowercase) pastes text after the current line if multiline (or after the current character if non-multiline)